turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 ## Set Up

-Create a new directory called `intention-timer`.
+Create a new directory called `intention-timer`.You'll need to initialize git in your local repo.
+You can brush up on that process with [this article](https://guides.github.com/introduction/git-handbook/).

 It should contain:
 - `index.html`
 - `styles.css`
 - `activity.js`